TheMelodyOfCode/Onlineschool/README.md

 On the student dashboard they can also update their profile, view the Gallery or get in contact with other students and their teachers.
 More important the students can access the learning area they have signed up to.
 The routing system takes them (depending of their status) either to the free, pro or enterprise learning area.
+A student to log in with that has already been created in the db:
+Email: b@p
+PW: 123

 **Teachers:**